TreeAdv: Tree-Structured Advantage Redistribution for Group-Based RL: Method

 \subsection{\ourmetho: Entropy-Guided Trees and Token-Level Advantage}

-Research indicates that tokens vary in their importance and should consequently receive distinct advantage scores~ \cite{wang2024mathshepherdverifyreinforcellms,yang2025treerpotreerelativepolicy}.
-Empirically, we observed that current RL models often make inference errors during a few intermediate steps, and most of the reasoning steps are correct.
-Standard group-based RL fails to distinguish these critical steps, leading to sample inefficiency and a tendency to generate unnecessarily long rollouts.
+Recent studies show that tokens vary in their importance and should consequently receive distinct advantage scores~ \cite{wang2024mathshepherdverifyreinforcellms,yang2025treerpotreerelativepolicy}.
+Empirically, we observed that most of the reasoning steps generated by current RL models are correct, while a few intermediates of them make inference errors.
+These critical reasoning steps should be reinforced more, while standard group-based RL fails to distinguish them, leading to sample inefficiency and a tendency to generate unnecessarily long rollouts.

 Motivated by these observations, we proposed a method, \ourmethod, which considers token-level advantages.
 Specifically, our method samples rollout trees (rather than independent sequences) using an entropy-driven branching strategy.
 Then, \ourmethod converts leaf (complete-rollout) advantages into token-level advantages by organizing the $K$ rollouts of each prompt into a prefix forest and aggregating advantages on shared prefix segments.